Coupang: Coupang Eats

 Coupang Eats is a food-delivery service like Uber Eats.
 Coupang users can order food from restaurants, with delivery by Coupang which can be tracked in real time.
 According to the "Delivery Service Trend Report 2021" released by market research company Open Survey, delivery-service app usage was topped by Baemin (88.6%), Yogiyo (68.2%), and Coupang Eats (34.7%).
 Compared to the previous year, Baemin rose 8.9 percent, Yogiyo fell 0.1 percent and Coupang Eats rose 28.6 percent.
 Coupang Eats' growth year-on-year was also noticeable in the recognition survey of each app.
 Baemin increased 2.4 percentage points from 93.4 percent last year to 95.8 percent this year, Yogiyo remained 90 percent, and Coupang Eats jumped 49.1 percentage points from 23.3 percent to 72.4 percent.
 Baedaltong fell from 62.7 percent to 55.5 percent.
 Coupang Eats topped the list with 74 percent for satisfaction with delivery apps.

 Coupang Flex

 Coupang Flex is an outsourcing service that provides temporary employment to anyone over 18 years old.
 People can choose the date they wish to work and their main work is delivery.
 Those who have cars can pick up the packages from Coupang's logistic centers and deliver by themselves.
 Those who do not have cars assist the Coupang man.
-Coupang flex users are paid KRW 800 per package during the day and KRW1200 per package during the night.
+Coupang flex users are paid KRW800 per package during the day and KRW1200 per package during the night.
 On average, they tend to deliver 50 to 60 packages per day.